Tromsø: Twin towns – sister cities

-Tromsø signed a sister city agreement with Murmansk on 10 July 1972 and terminated it on 22 October 2022, after the Russian invasion of Ukraine in February 2022.
+Tromsø signed a sister city agreement with Murmansk on 10 July 1972 and terminated it on 22 October 2022, after the Russian invasion of Ukraine began in February 2022.

 In popular culture

 Since January 2024, Tromsø has the northernmost McDonald's in the world, taking the title from Rovaniemi, Finland.
 It is also home to the northernmost location of many chains, such as Burger King, 7-Eleven and even a Hard Rock Cafe.